 We will ask you to pay the deposit after you have met all your academic and language conditions and accepted your unconditional offer.

-The deposit will be deducted from your course tuition fee and will be included in your CAS, which will ensure that visa officials know you have made an advance payment.
+The deposit will be deducted from your course tuition fee and included in your CAS, which will ensure that visa officials know you have made an advance payment.

 Please note: Taught postgraduate applicants in the School of Dentistry who do not need a Student visa are also required to pay a deposit.
 Special rules apply; please see Course Search for details.